 Egg - Hornworm eggs are smooth, spherical, and about 1.3 mm in diameter.
 Light green at first, they turn white before hatching.

-Larva - Mature tobacco hornworm larvae usually have green bodies with fine, white hairs and seven diagonal stripes on each side; the posterior horn is usually curved and red.
-Tomato hornworm larvae have eight V-shaped markings on each side; the horn is straight and black.
+Larva - Mature tobacco hornworm larvae usually have green bodies with fine white pubescence and seven diagonal stripes on each side; the posterior horn is usually curved and red.
+Tomato hornworm larvae have 8 V-shared markings on each side; the horn is straight and black.
 Both species are about 75 to 85 mm long when fully grown.

-Pupa - Pupae are brown, hard, spindle-shaped, and about 50 mm long.
-They have a curved, pitcher-handle-like tongue case.
+Pupa - Pupae are brown, hard, spindle-shaped, and about 5 cm long.
+They have a curved, projecting, pitcher-handle-like tongue case.
 The tongue case of the tomato hornworm is longer and more curved than the tongue case of the tobacco hornworm.

 Life History - Hornworms overwinter in the soil as pupae.
 Moths of this overwintering generation begin to emerge in early June and may continue to emerge as late as August.
 Nocturnal in habit, hornworm moths frequently can be seen hovering over plants at dusk.
 At night, eggs are deposited on the underside of leaves.
-Each moth deposits one to five eggs per plant visit and may lay up to 2,000 eggs.
-Larvae emerge about 4 days later, depending upon temperature.
-After feeding for 3 weeks, hornworms burrow into the soil and spend 3 weeks after which a new generation of moths emerges.
-Heavy egg deposition is common in August and early September due to a peak in overwintering moth emergence along with that of a second (or possibly third) brood.
+Each moth deposits one to 5 eggs per plant visit and may lay up to 2,000 eggs.